gbouwen/ft_printf/README.md

 # ft_printf
-The aim of this project is to recode the C function printf.
+Recreation of the C function printf